 True confession: We use it EVERY WEEK.
 This is how we pull images for our blog, test courses, ads, and SlideShares.

 So to say no more to low quality, generic photos, she’s curated a list of the best free stock photo websites where you can find images for your presentations, online courses, social media posts, newsletters, the works.

-My personal favorite from all of these is Death To Stock Photo.
+Our favorite from all of these is Death To Stock Photo.
 Each week they send a downloadable packet of photos.
-I have every week downloaded and saved.

 This week, we’re beyond thrilled to be launching a new Teachable vertical — Make Change.